2021 Turin municipal election

-The 2021 Turin municipal election took place in Turin, Italy, on 3 and 4 October 2021, to elect the mayor and the 38 members of the Turin city council.
-Since no mayoral candidate won a majority of votes on the first round, a runoff was held on 17 and 18 October 2021.
-The second round was won by the centre-left coalition candidate Stefano Lo Russo, member of the Democratic Party, who was officially inaugurated as the new mayor of Turin on 27 October 2021.
-The incumbent mayor of Turin, Chiara Appendino of the Five Star Movement, did not run for re-election.
+Municipal elections were held in Turin, Piedmont, on 3 and 4 October 2021 to elect the mayor of Turin and the 38 members of the City Council of Turin.
+Originally scheduled for June 2021, the election was postponed due to the COVID-19 pandemic in Italy.
+Since no mayoral candidate won a majority of votes on the first round, where the centre-left coalition candidate Stefano Lo Russo (a member of the Catholic wing of the Democratic Party) narrowly finished first against most opinion polling, a runoff election was held on 17 and 18 October 2021.
+The second round was won in a landslide by Lo Russo, who outperformed the polls and was officially inaugurated as the new mayor of Turin on 27 October 2021.
+Chiara Appendino of the Five Star Movement, who was the incumbent mayor of Turin, did not run for re-election.

+Background

 Electoral system

-The voting system is used for all mayoral elections in Italy, in the cities with a population higher than 15,000 inhabitants.
+The voting system for the office of mayor of Turin is used for all mayoral elections in Italy in the cities with a population higher than 15,000 inhabitants.
 Under this system, voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
-If no candidate receives 50% of votes during the first round, the top two candidates go to a second round after two weeks.
+If no candidate receives 50% of votes, the top two candidates go to a second round after two weeks.
 The winning candidate obtains a majority bonus equal to 60% of seats.
-During the first round, if no candidate gets more than 50% of votes but a coalition of lists gets the majority of 50% of votes or if the mayor is elected in the first round but its coalition gets less than 40% of the valid votes, the majority bonus cannot be assigned to the coalition of the winning mayor candidate.

-The election of the City Council is based on a direct choice for the candidate with a maximum of two preferential votes, each for a different gender, belonging to the same party list: the candidate with the majority of the preferences is elected.
-The number of the seats for each party is determined proportionally, using D'Hondt seat allocation.
+During the first round, if no candidate gets more than 50% of votes but a coalition of lists gets the majority of 50% of votes, or if the mayor is elected in the first round but its coalition gets less than 40% of the valid votes, the majority bonus cannot be assigned to the coalition of the winning mayor candidate.
+The election of the City Council of Turin is based on a direct choice for the candidate with a maximum of two preferential votes, each for a different gender, belonging to the same party list; the candidate with the majority of the preferences is elected.
+The number of the seats for each party is determined proportionally, using the D'Hondt method for seat allocation.
 Only coalitions with more than 3% of votes are eligible to get any seats.